 Before continuing though, a quick word of advice.
 This area guide is going to be VERY LONG so grab a cup of coffee, settle in, and get ready to do some serious reading.
 I’ll be outlining all the information you need to get the most out of a trip to Hakone while avoiding several common pitfalls.

-Getting to Hakone & the Free Pass
+Buy the Hakone Free Pass

 There are many ways to get yourself to Hakone but before discussing that, let’s first talk about the Hakone Free Pass.
 These passes are sold by the Odakyu Group and provides unlimited use of the buses, trains, boats, cable cars, and ropeways in the Hakone area.
 The Hakone Free Pass can be purchased for either two or three consecutive days.
-What’s more, the pass provides several discounts to many of the area’s tourist attractions and hot springs.
+What’s more, the pass provides several discounts to many of the area’s tourist attractions and relaxing hot springs.

 In addition to the above benefits, it is also possible to purchase a Free Pass that includes transportation to and from Shinjuku.
 Most guides to Hakone recommend you pay the additional 890 yen to upgrade to the “Romancecar.”
 This limited express train will take you from central Tokyo to the Hakone area in just a tad over 80 minutes.
-Check Hyperdia or a similar service for the latest information on departures.
+Check Jorduan or a similar service for the latest information on departures.

 Please note, if you opt for the Shinkansen, you can still purchase the Hakone Free Pass once you arrive in Odawara.
 This is a good way to save additional time as there will likely be shorter lines than at either of the terminal stations.
 Once have a pass in hand you’ll be able to continue on via the Hakone Tozan Railway to Hakone Yumoto Station for free.
 This means that the entire trip can be done for just the price of the Hakone Free Pass!

-Finding Accommodations in Hakone
+Accommodation Options in Hakone

 As alluded to earlier, the premier way to enjoy Hakone is to overnight in one of its many ryokan.
 After all, this area is a noted onsen town.
 A stay at a traditional Japanese inn is a quintessential experience that many travelers yearn for when visiting.
 Luckily, Hakone is home to a wide variety of establishments that cater to all comfort levels.
 Do your research and find one that best suits your needs (Google is your friend here).